Bed Bug Extermination And Treatment Services

 If any of these scenarios are true, you are getting closer to identifying a possible bed bug problem.
 Fortunately, bed bugs are not known to carry disease and their bites are not harmful, just a little irritating.
 The best way to identify bed bugs is through the physical signs they leave behind.

-If you think you may have a bed bug issue, here are some things to watch for before you call Wil-Kil for help.
+If you discover any signs of infestation, contact us right away.
+If you think you may have a bed bug issue, here are some things to watch for before you call us for professional help:

 • Bed bugs are visible, despite the common myth that they are too small to see.
 Adults are about the shape and size of an apple seed and range from very red and oblong, to very brown, depending on how recently they fed.
 Search your bed and surrounding areas for pests that match this description.